 The Academic Success Center consists of both physical and digital spaces where students from any college can find the academic assistance they need for a variety of disciplines.
-Like many learning centers, the ASC pivoted to providing all of our services remotely in March, 2020.
-We shifted our tutoring online, creating virtual spaces to host appointment and drop-in tutoring.
-We provided virtual Supplemental Instruction (SI PASS) sessions where students could collaborate and learn together.
-Both virtual tutoring and SI PASS worked well; we saw students attending appointment tutoring more in fall 2020 remotely than in fall 2019 in-person!
-We expanded the First-Year Intervention Alerts Program, now called the Early Academic Alerts Program, so that all students could be informed by their professors if they were having difficulty in their courses, and be connected to resources for success.
-We held virtual meetings to provide individualized support and care to students.
-Our Academic Advocates reached out to students, helping them navigate campus resources, ensuring that students would be retained and graduate.
+The ASC has made it a priority to adapt, partner and innovate to provide students with support best matching their individual needs in an ever-changing educational landscape.
+For instance, we provide in-person and virtual Tutoring and Supplemental Instruction (SI PASS) sessions where students can collaborate and learn together.
+We coordinate the campus Early Academic Alerts Program, so that all students can be informed by their professors if they are having difficulty in their courses, and be connected to resources for success.
+We hold in-person and virtual meetings to provide individualized support and care to students.
+Our Academic Advocates proactively reach out to students, helping them navigate campus resources, ensuring retention and timely completion of degrees.
+We’ve created an online learning resource page, with videos and guides to help students succeed in online learning.
+We’ve partnered with the College of Engineering and Information Technology, to expand services in the Computing Success Center, offering drop-in tutoring in-person and virtually for computer programming questions.
+And, through a Hrabowski Innovation Grant, we continue to provide SI PASS support for all sections of MATH 151 and research the impact on our students.

-each other.
-We built a robust social media presence on Instagram, Facebook, and Twitter.
-As we prepare to return for the fall 2021, we will carry these lessons forward and continue to provide online and in-person academic support to help students claim their future with their UMBC degree.
+To stay connected to students and to each other we’ve built a robust social media presence on Instagram, Facebook, and Twitter.
+As we prepare to return for fall 2022, our core values will guide all efforts as we continue to provide online and in-person academic support to help students claim their future with their UMBC degree.